-S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies Asia Journal vol.01 (1994)
+S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies (JIAS) Asia Journal vol.01 (1994)

 Japanese Studies in the United States: Present Situation and Future Prospects